This tasty lamb and spinach curry is slow cooked to make the meat really tender. As it's homemade it's a healthy curry too and is great when reheated.

 - 3 tomatoes roughly chopped

-- 1 tbsp ginger roughly chopped or grated
+- 1 tablespoon ginger roughly chopped or grated

 - 8 cloves of garlic